zmw12306/zmw12306.github.io/_pages/about.md

 My research focuses on building efficient and effective **LLM agents for automated software development tasks** such as code generation, software testing, and program repair, with the broader goal of improving software correctness, robustness, and trustworthiness.

 **P.S.
-I am actively seeking full-time positions in industry starting in 2026.
+I am actively seeking full-time industry roles starting in summer 2026.
 Please feel free to reach out if you think I’d be a good fit!**

 [[Academic CV](https://zmw12306.github.io/files/Resume_academia__public.pdf)]